 Summer Camps at Columbus Metro Parks

-Book, Culture, and Art Fun in Columbus
+Educational, Cultural, and Artistic Fun in Columbus

+Story times in Columbus.
+Not only are there TONS of story times around Columbus, but libraries typically hold events and activities for all ages through the summer.
 Check out the summer programming for your local library – there are tons of special events going on!

 Kids will love building something at the Home Depot Kids Workshop on the first Saturday of the month